HackRank/Glitch-Effect/README.md

-Let us not forget our roots,
+Let us not forget our roots, Bitc